 Charges and fees

 Many of our accounts come with an interest and fee-free overdraft facility.
 You'll still have to apply for this, but if we agree, it means you can spend up to that limit without paying fees or interest.
 You can also apply for a higher limit, which if agreed will be subject to the following fees:

-Monthly Overdraft Usage Fee of £6 if you use a Planned Overdraft of more than £10 at any time during your monthly billing period.
+Monthly Overdraft Usage Fee of £6 if you go over the interest and fee free amount during your monthly billing period.
 You'll only pay this fee once in a monthly billing period no matter how many times you go overdrawn in that month.

 Interest on the money you borrow over and above your interest free limit.
 Interest rates vary according to your account.

 If you use a Planned Overdraft limit of £1,200 on our Classic Account the overdraft interest rate we charge on the first £35 will be 0% EAR* variable and a Monthly Overdraft Usage Fee will not apply.
 The overdraft interest rate on the next £1,165 will be 19.84% EAR* variable and a Monthly Overdraft Usage Fee of £6 will apply.

 *EAR is the Equivalent Annual Rate.
 This is the actual annual rate of an overdraft.
 It doesn't take into account other fees and charges.